 Since then, his creation has developed into several versions with varied filling and batter components, as well as varying forms and sizes.
 Taiyaki extended to other Asian nations, as well as the United States, in the postwar period.

-Want to see how Taiyaki is made?
+Want to see what Taiyaki looks like in Japan?
 Prepare to be amazed!

 The name of this amusing dessert-style street snack is self-explanatory: a chocolate-coated banana!
 The combination of chocolate and banana is foolproof, so it is understandable why this street food snack is so popular, especially among the youngsters.